Members

 Member News| EnviroServ Highlights the Role of Engineered Landfills in South Africa's Waste Management System

 EnviroServ has shared insights on the role of engineered landfills in South Africa's evolving waste management system.
-In a contribution by Kate Stubbs, director of strategy, marketing, and business development, the company explains why landfill infrastructure remains an important part of responsible waste management, even as the country advances waste reduction and recycling initiatives.
+In a contribution by Kate Stubbs, Director of strategy, marketing, and business development, the company explains why landfill infrastructure remains an important part of responsible waste management, even as the country advances waste reduction and recycling initiatives.

 The discussion highlights that while South Africa continues to promote the principles of the circular economy, not all waste can be recovered, recycled, or reused.
 As a result, compliant landfill facilities continue to play an important role in managing residual waste while protecting people and the environment.